Prepare Your Child For Academic Success & Global Competence

 I’m 9 years old, and I’m Grade 4.
 The most exciting thing I learned in coding today was the making of a costume, because it can really enhance your creativity, and it’s really fun to do it.
 I definitely recommend you try it because it’s really so fun.

 "The most exciting thing that I experienced today is I can learn technology and build my future.
 And the most happiest thing that I have thought is I can create animation, video games, and apps.
-I am so happy for what is upcoming, the building for I can learn more about technology."
+I am so happy for what is upcoming in the future for I can learn more about technology."

 - Kylie Isabelle De Guzman

-“I owe a lot to them for teaching me to learn how to compose myself in front of a lot of people, how to regulate my voice, how to choose my words, and how to pace myself my speech.
-It’s one of the things I like the most about Darwin, is that not only is their teachers passionate, but I also think that their environment is mostly friendly.”
+“I owe a lot to them for teaching me to learn how to compose myself in front of a lot of people, how to regulate my voice, how to choose my words, and how to pace myself while speaking.
+One of the things I like the most about Darwin, is that not only is their teachers passionate, but I also think that their environment is mostly friendly.”

 - Andre Sebastian San Martin